Research Overview

 Computational Self-Assembly and Phase Behaviors

-Perform simulations of colloidal, nanoparticle, and polymer self-assembly to characterize assembly pathways, phase behaviors, and materials properties
+We employ our developed potentials to perform simulations of colloidal, nanoparticle, and polymer self-assembly and characterize their assembly pathways, phase behaviors, and materials properties.